906-553-4841

 Bats In the Attic?

-Globally, there are more than 1,000 species of bats.
-High areas of buildings and homes (think attics) are ideal for bats to infiltrate, as they are dry, dark, secure, and warm.
-Once inside, bats quickly reproduce to establish colonies.
-Bats can consume up to 3,000 mosquitoes a night.
-Despite being beneficial for the environment, these pests pose a problem to homeowners when they roost in attics.
-Guano, or bat droppings, are also hazardous to human health due to a fungus spore causing histoplasmosis.
-Since bats reproduce quickly and are relatively quiet (except for at night), they can infiltrate your home or business without much notice.
+Did you know that the world contains more than 1,000 species of bats?
+The world is full of bats, and for the most part they'd all love a chance to live in your attic: it's dry, dark, secure, and warm—an ideal habitat for bat roosting!
+Once inside an attic, bats reproduce quickly to establish colonies.
+Bats are not bad; they can consume up to 3,000 mosquitoes a night, which we can be thankful for!
+But despite being beneficial for the environment, a bat infestation in the home can pose a serious problem to homeowners.
+Besides the eerie scratching throughout the night, bats will destroy your attic insulation.
+Guano, or bat droppings, is also hazardous to human health due to a fungus spore causing histoplasmosis.
+And usually by the time you realize bats are present they've already established a colony.
 Amateurs should not attempt to remove bats, as it can be dangerous for an untrained individual.
-Bats are carriers of several diseases and parasites such as mites, fleas, ticks, and more.
-The specialists at Northern Pest have the experience, tools, and protective gear to safely remove bats from your premises.
+Bats are carriers of several diseases and parasites such as mites,fleas, ticks, and more.

 Bat Eviction and Clean Up

-Our techs remove bats through a specialized process using exclusion valves.
-After a thorough inspection to identify entry points, we attach check valves over those areas, which allow bats to exit but prevent them from returning.
+The specialists at Northern Pest have the experience, tools, and protective gear to safely remove bats from your premises.
+We remove bats through a specialized process using exclusion valves.
+After a thorough inspection to identify entry points, we attach check valves over those areas, which allow bats to exit but prevent their return.
 Once the colony has wholly vacated, the valves are removed, and the entry points are sealed up to prohibit re-entry.
-After bat abatement, the cleanup process can begin.
-Bat excrements, or guano, can produce a hazardous fungus called histoplasmosis.
-Also, if left unattended, their guano can destroy insulation, drywall, and other building materials.
-Our restoration team removes toxic materials, disinfects areas saturated by guano, replaces materials such as flooring or drywall, and installs new insulation.
-At Northern Pest, we do it all; our team consists of licensed builders insured to restore your home or office to like-new condition.
+After the bat eviction, the cleanup process can begin.
+Our restoration team removes the guano and materials contaminated by it, disinfects affected areas, replaces materials such as flooring or drywall, and installs new insulation.
+By the time we are done, we make sure your attic is like new!

 Have Bat Issues, Get Help Now